 What is the Legal Defence of Impossibility?

-The impossibility defence applies if it is physically, factually or legally impossible for the accused to have committed the alleged crime.
+The impossibility defence in criminal law applies if it is physically, factually or legally impossible for the accused to have committed the alleged crime.
 In Victoria, impossibility may be a valid legal defence to all criminal offences.

 Physical impossibility arises in situations where it is physically impossible for the accused to have committed the offence.
 For example, this might include a situation where the accused has a medical condition that renders them unable to commit the alleged crime.